1242035/spree/guides/src/content/developer/source/about.md

 Most business owners will not be satisfied with the generic templates offered by other platforms.
 Why should they?
 They want their website to look just like the other professional sites they see on the web.
 Most businesses have very specific shipping and taxation rules as well.
-Spree needs to be flexible enough to accommodate most situations.
+Viauco needs to be flexible enough to accommodate most situations.
 Sensible defaults should be provided with an eye towards allowing further customization.